 Skip to content

-Measure cytoplasmic
+Measure cytoplasmic intensity

 cytomes

-The parameter z_thicknesscontrols the number of slices below the cell surface will be used in the measurement.
+The parameter z_thicknesscontrols the number of slices below the cell surface that will be used in the measurement.
 In the image below, the intensity will be averaged on 3 slices starting from each cell surface.

 Background rectangle